WangLab-SCSIO/Prophage_Tracer/README.md

 4. sambamba 0.8.0 http://lomereiter.github.io/sambamba/
 5. samtools 1.10 http://www.htslib.org/

-## Other softwares may be useful for data pre-processing steps
+#### Other softwares may be useful for data pre-processing steps
 1. Shovill 1.1.0(https://github.com/tseemann/shovill) for assembling genomes.
 It is useful for detect prophages assembled into their own seperate contigs in contig-level genomes.
 In this case, the average sequencing depth of prophage-derived contigs usually but not necessary have significantly higher depth than other contigs.
 The depth is written into the name of each contig in the output of Shovill.
 2. Trimmomatic 0.39(https://github.com/usadellab/Trimmomatic) for remove low-quality regions and adapters in reads.

 Installation
 ------
-1. Just download the shell script to your working directory of recommended  linux Install through Conda first install conda
+1. Just download the shell scripts prophage_tracer.sh and prophage_tracer.sh to your working directory of recommended linux
+2. Install required softwares through Conda
+####first install conda
 ```Bash
 wget -c https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
 bash Miniconda2-latest-Linux-x86_64.sh
 using Enter or typing "yes", chose "no" when changning envionment variables
 ```
-Chaing your envionment variables temporarily to use conda
+####Chaing your envionment variables temporarily to use conda
 ```Bash
 export PATH=~/miniconda2/bin:$PATH
 ```